hiringManager/OwOpenbox/README.md

 - Issues:
   - Not sure why but if you load Openbox, you need to press meta+Shift+R to reload for elements to pop up. (or right click reload)
   - Left some picom source files in ~/ and ~/Documents.
 You can delete them.
-  - urxvt breaks when resizing with Ctrl+Shift+Plus.
-Can't fix this without editing the config- but I use xfce4-terminal and im lazy
+  - // Replaced with xfce4-terminal in Awesome // urxvt breaks when resizing with Ctrl+Shift+Plus.
+Can't fix this without editing the config.
-# Future Updates
+## Future Updates
 - Add puppy Linux 'woof' at login because it's adorable
-- Add bpytop
 - Make theme-switcher for Elena's dots
 - Find that gradient generator git and add it
 - ImageGoNord maybe? idk seems bloat
 - Make rofi quit being fucking annoying
 - Add in Doom Emacs, but find a way to get image size WAY down.
-- Patch cacaview or whatever into vifm/ranger.
+- Patch cacaview or whatever into vifm/ranger. (partially done)
 - purge picom and properly make a package for it
+- find make dependencies for awesome and picom to cut down iso size.
 - check sddm deps and switch to it or slim. maybe tui-dm but that may prove too hacky
+- Purge either sysvinit or systemd to get iso down to <2GB
+- Make fluxbox mildly sexier even though I don't exactly want it listed in lightDM

+## New Additions July 24
+- cacaview now usable for ascii waifus # cacaview /path/to/waifu
+- XFCE4-Terminal main now due to urxvt breakage.
+- Purged Librioffice/memeOfficeSuite and knocked ISO down by like 500 MB
+- Removed default settings for Awesome that I'd setup because people hate borders 'cept me
+- terminal now loads your last pywal / fzwal colors @exec
+- bpytop added for swagger
+- Added in cutechonky script to make your widgets feel more cute and chonky
+- Added in 'cutefetch' an alternative to bunnyfetch with animals that are more kawaii
+- purged nixpkgs I added out of laziness